reuters-graphics/bluprint_graphics-kit/docs/developers/components.md

 If you've gone through any of the [Svelte tutorial](https://svelte.dev/tutorial/basics), you'll know pages in Svelte (and React, Vue and basically any modern JS framework) are made up of components.

-Components can be as big or as little as you want then, but when you're just starting out, it's useful to think of components as just the _separable parts of your page_.
+While you _could_ write your page as a single, massive component, when you're just starting out, it's useful to think of components as the _separable parts of your page_.

 So, for example, a typical graphics page could be composed of the following components:
 - Your headline